tomiambro/aivo-challenge/ReadMe.md

 ## Use

-You can run this project by installing the packages in the `requirements.txt` file running
+You can run this project by installing the packages in the `requirements.txt` file

     pip install -r requirements.txt